chaosmuse/chaosmuse.github.io/_posts/2014-07-20-Spent-Grain-Cookies.md

 categories: [baking]
 ---

 After making my spent grain flour last weekend, I was simply aching to get some baking in with it - not to mention the friends bugging me to make them.
-I decided on the [Spent Grain Peanut Butter Cookies](http://brooklynbrewshop.com/themash/recipe-spent-grain-peanut-butter-cookies/), recipe courtesy of [Brookly Brew Shop](http://brooklynbrewshop.com/)'s [The Mash](http://brooklynbrewshop.com/themash).
+I decided on the [Spent Grain Peanut Butter Cookies](http://brooklynbrewshop.com/themash/recipe-spent-grain-peanut-butter-cookies/), recipe courtesy of [Brooklyn Brew Shop](http://brooklynbrewshop.com/)'s [The Mash](http://brooklynbrewshop.com/themash).

 Upon mixing the ingredients, I was convinced the batter needed water, or milk, or maybe another egg.
 The consistency was just all wrong, but I decided to trust the recipe and forged ahead.